Dear COVID-19: Here's Why It's So Important to Stop Vilifying Bats.

-Case in point — we do not know for certain what animal caused the virus.
-Although the finger-pointing and accusations continue, one thing is without a shadow of a doubt — the virus came from the egregious, unsanitary, and unregulated conditions of live animal wet-markets.
-And unfortunately, bats have continued to remain the biggest scapegoat of them all.
+Although we do not know for certain which animal caused the virus, we do know with certainty that the virus came from the egregious, unsanitary, and unregulated conditions of live animal wet-markets.
+Unfortunately, bats have remained the scapegoat.

 How Bats Have Suffered

 Because of how much panic and misinformation there is being circulated throughout the media, bats have remained public enemy number one.
 The species has been vilified in the media and on the internet, being denounced as disease-ridden nuisances, pests that must be exterminated.

 Many species of bats carry different strains of coronavirus, but the bats that have been found to be specific carriers of COVID-19 are the Chinese Horseshoe Bats.
 Unfortunately, that hasn’t stopped people from all over the globe from fearing their local nocturnal mammals.

 In Peru, citizens who feared that bats were spreading the virus have been seen burning hundreds of them alive in the streets.
 Luckily, the Peruvian government was able to intervene and save around 200 of the innocent animals; but the fear and panic still remain.